sux2mfgj/nslfmt/README.md

 ##### Requirements
 - rust
-You can build the nslfmt by __stable rust__ and toolchains, but, [tarpaulin](https://github.com/xd009642/tarpaulin) is required  for a coverage test, because we use a tarpauli which require it.
+You can build the nslfmt by __stable rust__ and toolchains.
+If you want to run a coverage test, nightly rust is required. because we use [tarpaulin](https://github.com/xd009642/tarpaulin) which require it.

 - tarpaulin
 ```